 Finally, the CALM also helps IDEM place waters in one of five categories, according to available data that make up Indiana’s Consolidated List.
 The 303(d) list consists of waters in Category 5 that are impaired and for which TMDLs are required.

 Assessment units are areas of streams that are predetermined and have similar features, such as hydrology.
 Other factors considered when assessment units are developed are potential sources of pollutants, as well as whether the area is rural or urban.
 Assessment units can vary from less than a mile to 35 miles.
 This is because IDEM’s goal when defining the size of a given assessment unit is to determine the distance over which we can reasonably expect water quality conditions to be the same/similar given all the factors that could affect water quality such as land use, hydrology, the presence of permitted facilities and farms, etc. These factors will vary from stream to stream.
 So, the assessment units will also vary.

-Category 1 Attaining the water quality standard and other applicable criteria for all designated uses and no use is threatened.
+Category 1: All designated uses are supported and no use is threatened.

 U.S. EPA reviews Indiana’s draft 303(d) list and all the changes to the 303(d) list discussed in the Notice of Comment Period to ensure that all federal policies regarding listing and delisting are met.
 U.S. EPA also reviews IDEM’s CALM to ensure its consistency with Indiana’s water quality standards and other applicable criteria and that any changes to the methodology are consistent scientifically and within the context of federal policy.

 No waters may be removed from the 303(d) list without U.S. EPA approval.

 The following are considered by U.S. EPA to be acceptable reasons for removing impairments from a state’s 303(d) List of Impaired waters:

 Once a TMDL has been completed for the impairment, it may be removed from the 303(d) list, and placed in category 4A of the Consolidate List.